About USC Gould

 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 - WORKSHOPS AND CONFERENCES

-Prof. Chasalow attended the University of California, Berkeley, where he received a B.A. in both English and economics.
-He received his J.D. from Berkeley’s Boalt Hall School of Law and his M.B.A. at the University of California, Los Angeles.
-After law school Prof. Chasalow practiced law for several years, initially as a transactional attorney with Latham and Watkins in Los Angeles, where he specialized in such complex corporate transactions as mergers and acquisitions and the issuance of sophisticated debt securities.
-Prof. Chasalow also spent several years involved with private equity groups focused on the development and financing of start-up and early stage companies.
+Chasalow attended UC Berkeley, where he received a BA in both English and Economics.
+He received his JD from Berkeley’s Boalt Hall School of Law and his MBA at the UCLA.
+After law school Chasalow practiced law for several years, initially as a transactional attorney with Latham and Watkins in Los Angeles, where he specialized in such complex corporate transactions as mergers and acquisitions and the issuance of sophisticated debt securities.
+Chasalow also spent several years involved with private equity groups focused on the development and financing of start-up and early stage companies.

 - Acing Business Associations: A Checklist Approach to Business Associations.
 2nd ed.
 St. Paul, MN: West Academic Publishing, 2016.